RAS-University/robotic-courses/docs/MPC.md

 <u>Setting up the optimization problem:</u>

 We can imagine a system that we want to control, for example a satellite.
 The satellite has several states that we want to control, for example its orientation, position, etc. We can represent the state of the satellite as a vector $\bar{x}(t)$, where $t$ is the time.
-Often represented as follow :
+Often represented as follow:
 $$
 \bar{x}(t) = \begin{bmatrix}\text{orientation} \\ \text{position} \\ \vdots \\ \end{bmatrix}
 $$